MateoTRC/EcomplexityMX/README.md

 ## Data

 We used the data from INEGI, ENOE.
 This data contains the number of employees (_POT) and economic units (_UE) of each economic activity (EA) and service (registered at INEGI) in each state for the years: 2004, 2009, 2014, and 2019.
 The products and services are labeled according to the NAICS-SCIAN classification.
-The 32 states are arranged in 4 regions according to their geographical location, as follows:
+The 32 Mexican states are arranged in 4 regions according to their geographical location, as follows:

 - **South**: Campeche, Chiapas, Guerrero, Oaxaca, Quintana Roo, Tabasco, Veracruz, Yucatán.
 - **Center**: Ciudad de México, Estado de México, Guanajuato, Hidalgo, Morelos, Puebla, Querétaro, Tlaxcala.